mbounthavong/Survival-analysis-and-immortal-time-bias/README.md

 Redelmeier DA, Singh SM.
 Survival in Academy Award-winning actors and actresses.
 Ann Intern Med.
 2001 May 15;134(10):955-62. doi: 10.7326/0003-4819-134-10-200105150-00009.
 PMID: 11352696.

+# Disclaimers and Disclosures
+This is for educational purposes only.

+Any errors or misinterprations of the data and references are those of the author and do not represent the source's positions.